 The Guide Dogs Association has produced a video to help drivers understand the needs of people with assistance dogs, please make yourself aware of these very useful tips.

-The law regarding seatbelts can be confusing and there are some exemptions for taxis and private hire vehicles, The Royal Society for the Prevention of Accidents (ROSPA) produces a useful guide to this.
+The law regarding seatbelts can be confusing and there are some exemptions for taxis and private hire vehicles, The Royal Society for the Prevention of Accidents (ROSPA) and DVLA produce a useful guides to this.

 These are held three times per year alternating between Chertsey and Egham.
 Their purpose is to enable better communication between the licensing officers and the trade by having a two way flow of information and ideas.
 Your attendance is very welcome.
 All forums are held on Wednesdays, they start at 11am and end at 12.15pm.

-The first forum for this year was held at the Hythe Centre, Egham on Wednesday 6 March 2019.
+The forums for this year have been held at the Hythe Centre, Egham on Wednesday 6 March and Chertsey Halls, Chertsey on Thursday 11 July.
 Our thanks to those drivers and operators who attended.
 Forum notes have been placed below for your information.